-Intertek has solutions for all your chemical regulatory needs under the Toxic Substances Control Act (TSCA), and the Frank R. Lautenberg Chemical Safety for the 21st Century Act (LCSA) amendment to TSCA.
+Intertek has solutions for all your complex, chemical regulatory needs to comply with the amended Toxic Substances Control Act (TSCA), including PMN.

 Need help or have a question?